rajatmaheshwari17/BizForecast-EcoTrends/README.md

 *Note: This graph is generated from sample data for demonstration purposes only.*

+## Limitations
+While BizForecast-EcoTrends leverages advanced ARIMA models to forecast economic trends, it's important to understand the model's inherent limitations.
+This forecasting tool is developed with a focus on historical time-series data, specifically inwards and outwards quantities, and does not incorporate external economic factors such as market demand, supply fluctuations, inflation rates, or geopolitical changes.

+Additionally, the model does not account for sudden market disruptions or unanticipated events, which can significantly impact economic activities and their outcomes.
+As such, while BizForecast-EcoTrends provides a data-driven foundation for forecasting, the exclusion of these external variables could affect the precision and reliability of the forecasts.

+Users should consider these limitations and apply complementary analysis to incorporate broader economic indicators and market conditions when making business decisions based on these forecasts.
+The tool is best used as one component in a comprehensive decision-making framework that considers a wide array of economic and market factors.

 ##
 This README is a part of the BizForecast-EcoTrends Project by Rajat Maheshwari.